 The City of Lyons developed an addendum to the Linn County Natural Hazards Mitigation Plan (NHMP) between June and December 2010.

-It is anticipated that the City’s Addendum will receive ‘pre-approval’ pending adoption, from the Federal Emergency Management Agency (FEMA) in April, 2011.
+The City’s Addendum received approval from the Federal Emergency Management Agency (FEMA) on June 8, 2011.

 What is a Natural Hazards Mitigation Plan?

 A natural hazards mitigation plan (NHMP) identifies actions that strengthen a community’s ability to withstand the damaging effects of natural hazards.
 Mitigation is any sustained action taken to reduce or eliminate the long-term risk to human life and property from natural hazards.
 Why do we need a Natural Hazard Mitigation Plan?
 Without a federally and locally approved NHMP, a community is not eligible for the following federal disaster mitigation funds.